Greedeks/GTweak/README.md

 - Windows Activation
 - Disabling Windows Defender
 - Disabling unnecessary services
+- Disabling Windows Updates
+- Disabling Ads
+- Deleting OneDrive and disabling Cortana
 - Interface customization
 - Changing the power supply circuit
 - Removing UWP Apps
-- Deleting OneDrive
-- Disabling Ads

 <b><i>You will have to stop the antivirus before using it</i></b>